Radhika303/Impact_Covid_PetAdoption/README.md

 __Summary and Conclusions:__

+_Norfolk_

-In Norfolk, pet adoption rates appear to increase over the summer months.
-There was a big dip in adoptions in April/May/June 2020, right after the pandemic started.
-Pet adoptions are overall lower in 2020 than they were in 2018 and 2019.
+In comparing pet adoption in 2018 through 2020, it appears that pet adoption rates increase over the summer months and pet adoptions are lower in 2020 than in 2018 and 2019.
+In 2020, there was a sharp decrease in adoptions in March, right after the pandemic started and nationwide lockdown annoucement.

   ![](Images/Norfolk%20Adoption%20Rates%20by%20Year.png)